Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 I see it as more of a trojan for Windows to eventually do away with applications that aren't on it's store.
 MS has been pushing their store damn hard, and the te

-Windows already locked down (Score:2)
+Windows already locked down (Score:3)

-What does not happen, usually, is the expectation that the employee go o
+What does not happen, usually, is the expectation that the employee go off clock and do the work themselves, or buy a computer to do the work.
+This is what happens in education.
+If a teacher can't get work done on paid time, they are expected to work for free.
+Free work is usually a result of incompetent management.
+There is no overtime.

+This extends to the classroom.
+While we all understand that the computer must be locked down, and both Windows and Mac allows administrators limit software that can installed.
+However limiting software that can be run is going to impose a limitation that many will find too restrictive.
+For instance, there are some open source programs that are used in science and computer science that can be run from USB.
+These do not need to be installed.
+They allow some flexibility so students can learn.

 One Hundred Percent Malarkey (Score:2)